kjmj/HTTP-Client-Server/README.md

 Specify -p as an option to print the Round Trip Time (RTT)

-### Alternatively, use your favorite web browser as a client"
+### Alternatively, use your favorite web browser as a client:

 `http://localhost:portNumber/index.html`